Bruce Zimmermann

-Bruce Anthony Zimmermann (born February 9, 1995) is an American professional baseball pitcher for the Baltimore Orioles of Major League Baseball (MLB).
+Bruce Anthony Zimmermann (born February 9, 1995) is an American professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Baltimore Orioles and Milwaukee Brewers.

 Amateur career

 Zimmermann graduated from Loyola Blakefield in 2013.
-Undrafted out of high school in the 2013 Major League Baseball draft, he enrolled at Towson University to play college baseball before transferring to the University of Mount Olive after his sophomore year.
+Undrafted out of high school in the 2013 Major League Baseball draft, he enrolled at Towson University to play college baseball.
+He transferred to the University of Mount Olive after his sophomore year.
 In 2017, as a senior at Mount Olive, he was 9–2 with a 3.18 ERA in 15 starts, striking out 129 batters in 99 innings.

 Professional career

 Atlanta Braves

 After Zimmermann's senior year, he was selected by the Atlanta Braves in the fifth round of the 2017 Major League Baseball draft.
 He signed for $10,000, and was assigned to the Danville Braves, where he was 0–1 with a 3.09 ERA in 11 starts.
 He began 2018 with the Rome Braves, with whom he was named a South Atlantic League All-Star, before being promoted to the Mississippi Braves in June.